jacmoli/C81_CannedFood/README.md

 ### Main versions history

-Note: older versions can be found in the *Releases* folder on GitHub
+Note: older versions can be found in the *Releases* section on GitHub

-**v1.0** : first release version.
+**v1.0.0** : first release version.
+**v1.0.1** : fixed missing research prerequisite on stoves bills.